tatsuyafujisaki/android-playground/README.md

     1. There is at least one callback registered with this dispatcher.
     1. Your Activity is being between `onStart()` and `onStop()` (both inclusive).
 If you override `onStart()` and/or `onStop()`, it is between `super.onStart()` and `super.onStop()`.
-    1. Even if you pass a Fragment to `OnBackPressedDispatcher.addCallback(...)`, the Fragment's lifecycle does not affect `OnBackPressedDispatcher.hasEnabledCallbacks()`.
 * If your Activity overrides `onBackPressed()` but you forget to call `super.onBackPressed()` in it, your callback will never be called.